Judicial Services Exam

 Mon to Sat classes

-View CoursesProvincial Civil Service - Judicial Examination (PCS J)Provincial Civil Service - Judicial Examination is an entry-level examination for law graduates to be appointed as members of the subordinate judiciary (typically as Civil Judge, Junior Division, or Judicial Magistrate) in various states of India.Since it is a state-level examination, the details and eligibility criteria vary slightly from state to state (e.g., UP PCS J, MP PCS J, Punjab PCS J, etc.).General Eligibility Criteria1.
-Educational QualificationBachelor of Laws (LL.B.)
-Degree:Candidates must possess an LL.B. degree—either a 3-year program after graduation or a 5-year integrated program after Class 12 (10+2)—from a university or institution recognized by the Bar Council of India (BCI).2.
-Age LimitMinimum Age: Generally 21 or 22 years old.Maximum Age: Typically ranges from 32 to 37 years, depending on the specific state.Age Relaxation: Relaxation is provided for candidates belonging to reserved categories (SC, ST, OBC) and other special categories as per respective state government rules.3.
-NationalityThe candidate must be a Citizen of India.In some states, subjects of Nepal or Bhutan, or certain migrants of Indian origin intending permanent settlement in India, may also be eligible (subject to official certificates).4.
-Other RequirementsLanguage Proficiency: Knowledge of the respective state’s local language (e.g., Hindi in Devnagri Script for Uttar Pradesh) is mandatory.Work Experience: Prior experience is generally not required; fresh law graduates are eligible to apply.Note: Always refer to the official recruitment notification released by the respective State Public Service Commission or High Court for the most accurate and current eligibility details.
+View CoursesThe Provincial Civil Service – Judicial Examination (PCS J) is an entry-level state-level exam for law graduates aspiring to join the subordinate judiciary (e.g., Civil Judge, Junior Division, or Judicial Magistrate) in various states of India.
+Eligibility criteria and exam details vary slightly across states, such as UP PCS J, MP PCS J, Punjab PCS J, etc.General Eligibility Criteria1.
+Educational QualificationLL.B.
+Degree: Candidates must hold an LL.B. degree, either:3-year program after graduation, or5-year integrated program after Class 12 (10+2)The degree must be from a university or institution recognized by the Bar Council of India (BCI).2.
+Age LimitMinimum Age: Generally 21–22 yearsMaximum Age: Typically 32–37 years, depending on the stateAge Relaxation: Provided for reserved categories (SC, ST, OBC) and other special categories as per respective state rules3.
+NationalityMust be a citizen of IndiaIn some states, subjects of Nepal or Bhutan, or certain migrants of Indian origin intending permanent settlement in India, may also be eligible (subject to official documentation)4.
+Other RequirementsLanguage Proficiency: Knowledge of the state’s official language is mandatory (e.g., Hindi in Devanagari script for Uttar Pradesh)Work Experience: Not required; fresh law graduates are eligible.Note: Candidates should always refer to the official recruitment notification released by the respective State Public Service Commission or High Court for the most accurate and current eligibility details.

 - Prelims + Mains complete coverage